-This coconut cake is another old fashioned recipe that is so easy to make yet so lovely.
+This simple coconut and raspberry jam loaf cake is another old fashioned recipe that is so easy to make yet so lovely.

 Coconut and raspberry jam loaf cake

-Leave to cool in the tin for 5 minutes before turning out and leaving to cool completely.
+- Remove from the oven and leave to cool in the tin for 10 minutes before turning out and leaving to cool completely.